-Welcome back for Part 3 of my patio refresh project.
-Today it’s all about curtains, Drop Cloth Curtains to be exact.
-So far I’ve shown you how to Paint a Seagrass Rug and How to Repair a Wicker Table and today I’ll show you how I made these super easy no-sew drop cloth curtains in less than 15 minutes.
+So far I’ve shown you how to Paint a Seagrass Rug and How to Repair a Wicker Table and today I’ll show you how I made these super easy no-sew curtains for my patio in less than 15 minutes.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).